Family Support Resource Center

 Our staff works to provide answers to your questions about special education and your child.

-- Advocating & Understanding the Special Education Process for child, ages birth to 21
+- Advocating & Understanding the Special Education Process for your child, ages birth to 21

 - Disability Awareness

 - Estate Planning & Transition at the age of 18-21

 - Sign Language, Levels Beginner, Level 2, Level 3

 - Signing with young children